The 300 Years of Shoes collection - research & making - 1720 - The Green Peafowl

 The Annunciation with Saint Emidius by Carlo Crivelli 1485 (National Gallery)

-If there's a bird that's been more frequently reflected in the visual and decorative arts I don't know what it is.
+In gact if there's a bird that's been more frequently reflected in the visual and decorative arts then I don't know what it is.
 Taking on the Peacock and attempting to interpret it in a new way is therefore...daunting.
-And yet it seemed to me that in order to interpret the style, elegance and beauty of 18th century shoes in the form of a bird there was no other bird which would do.
-For images of shoes of this style, my favourite from history (though I can't quite imagine walking in them without severe discomfort) please see: http://stephaniesmart.wixsite.com/stephaniesmart/single-post/2018/10/25/Shoes-across-300-years
+For more images of shoes of this style, my favourite from history (though I can't quite imagine walking in them without severe discomfort) please see: http://stephaniesmart.wixsite.com/stephaniesmart/single-post/2018/10/25/Shoes-across-300-years

 Lang Shining (Giuseppe Castiglione, 1688-1766), Qing dynasty